This post is current as of April 13, 2021 and will be updated as new data and recommendations are released.

 It’s for these reasons that influential organizations like the FDA, CDC, ACOG, and SMFM have all issued statements saying that pregnant people should not be barred from receiving the COVID-19 vaccine if they want it.
 Though it’s suggested that people talk to their doctor about it before making a decision, this isn’t a requirement.

-While there aren’t reasons to believe the COVID-19 vaccine would be harmful for people who are currently pregnant, some might choose to withhold getting the vaccine until solid data from this population is available.
-Vaccine trials including pregnant people will likely begin in January 2021, but it’s unclear when data from these trials will be released.
+While there aren’t reasons to believe the COVID-19 vaccine would be harmful for people who are currently pregnant, some might choose to withhold getting the vaccine until more data from this population is available.
+Vaccine trials including pregnant people are currently underway, but it’s unclear when data from these trials will be released.

-Is the COVID-19 vaccine safe if you are currently breastfeeding?
+Is the COVID-19 vaccine safe if you are currently breastfeeding/chestfeeding?

-Breastfeeding people were excluded from the vaccine trials that we currently have data on, meaning we haven’t yet seen firsthand how the vaccine affects breastfeeding people and their babies.
+Breastfeeding/chestfeeding people were excluded from the vaccine trials that we currently have data on, meaning we haven’t yet seen firsthand how the vaccine affects breastfeeding/chestfeeding people and their babies.
 But we have reason to believe that the vaccine is safe for these groups because there isn’t a scientifically plausible mechanism by which the vaccine could cause harm.
-In fact, getting the vaccine while breastfeeding could potentially protect babies from getting COVID-19.
+In fact, getting the vaccine while breastfeeding/chestfeeding could potentially protect babies from getting COVID-19.

-According to a recent statement from the Academy of Breastfeeding Medicine (ABM), it is likely that the antibodies created in response to the COVID-19 vaccine would transfer into breast milk, providing the baby with these antibodies and strengthening their ability to counter COVID-19 if they were exposed.
-Some initial studies based on small samples do indeed find COVID-19 antibodies in breast milk of people who previously had the virus, though we’re still waiting on data on how those antibodies may (or may not) protect and affect breastfeeding babies.
+According to a recent statement from the Academy of Breastfeeding Medicine (ABM), it is likely that the antibodies created in response to the COVID-19 vaccine would transfer into breast/chest milk, providing the baby with these antibodies and strengthening their ability to counter COVID-19 if they were exposed.
+Some initial studies based on small samples do indeed find COVID-19 antibodies in breast/chest milk of people who previously had the virus, though we’re still waiting on data on how those antibodies may (or may not) protect and affect breastfeeding/chestfeeding babies.

 What are the factors to consider when deciding if you should get the vaccine?